fauziafifnevandi/fauziafifnevandi/README.md

 - 👋 Hi, I’m @fauziafifnevandi
-- 👀 I’m interested in data
+- 👀 I’m interested in python
-- 🌱 I’m currently learning data
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on code
 - 📫 How to reach me ...